VeroxUniverse/create-mininglaser/README.md

 ---

-If anything in this guide doesn’t match your build (field names or paths), check your log on `/reload`—the mod will print where it expects tier and recipe files, and any JSON parse errors.
+If anything in this guide doesn’t match your build (field names or paths), check your log on `/reload` - the mod will print where it expects tier and recipe files, and any JSON parse errors.